BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 The range of all Good banners is increased by 3".

-**PARTICIPANTS**

-**Good:** Aragorn - Elessar; Legolas Greenleaf with armour; Gimli, son of Glóin; Gandalf the White; Peregrin Took, Guard of the Citadel; Beregond; Elladan & Elrohir; 25 Warriors of Minas Tirith: 8 with shield, 8 with spear & shield, 8 with bow, 1 with banner.

-**Evil:** Mordor Troll Chieftain; 2 Morannon Orc Captains with shield; 2 Haradrim Chieftains; 24 Morannon Orcs: 6 with shield, 6 with spear, 6 with shield & spear, 6 with no additional wargear; 24 Haradrim Warriors: 12 with bow, 12 with spear.

 ![](../media/scenarios/gondor_at_war/the_black_gate_the_left_hill.jpg)

 ---

 ## THE BLACK GATE: THE RIGHT HILL

+**PARTICIPANTS**

+**Good:** Prince Imrahil of Dol Amroth; Éomer, Marshal of the Riddermark; Captain of Dol Amroth; Captain of Rohan with shield; 12 Knights of Dol Amroth: 1 with banner; 13 Warriors of Rohan: 4 with shield, 4 with throwing spears, 4 with bow, 1 with banner.

+**Evil:** 2 Morannon Orc Captains with shield; 2 Easterling Captains with shield; 24 Morannon Orcs: 6 with shield, 6 with spear, 6 with shield & spear, 6 with no additional wargear; 20 Easterling Warriors: 8 with shield, 8 with bow, 4 with pike & shield.

 **LAYOUT**